Optimising quality of life in pancreatic cancer

 Wednesday 10th September 2025, 9.00 – 11.00am via Zoom Webinar

-Join us for a free, virtual education session to find out everything you need to know about optimising quality of life for your pancreatic cancer patients and providing the best support.
+Watch this free, virtual education session to find out everything you need to know about optimising quality of life for your pancreatic cancer patients and providing the best support.

-Come along to get practical tips and guidance to help you ensure the best quality of life for your pancreatic cancer patients.
+Watch the recoding to get practical tips and guidance to help you ensure the best quality of life for your pancreatic cancer patients.

 CPD Member certification